Automatic Network Planning with Digital Radio Twin: Performance Evaluation

 Note that it is impossible to reduce the MSE loss to zero, because the sim-to-real discrepancy is attributed to multiple complex factors, including but not limited to building materials, simulator abbreviation, radio propagation models, etc., losses, circuit noises, and much more.
 In our hardware setups, the time consumption of a single gradient descent step is $4.97 \mathrm{s}$ on average, with the variance of $0.07$.
 This indicates that, with sufficient GPU resources, the DRT can be continuously calibrated and updated in real time.

-In addition, Table~\ref{tab:TableI} reports the inference time of the DRT under different numbers of deployed base stations.
-Notably, the average inference time is $0.39\mathrm{s}$ with a single base station and increases to $1.24 \mathrm{s}$ when five base stations are deployed, highlighting the computational cost associated with large-scale evaluations.
+In addition, Table~\ref{tab:TableI} reports the average inference time of the DRT for varying numbers of deployed base stations.
+Notably, it is $0.39\mathrm{s}$ with a single base station and increases to $1.24,\mathrm{s}$ with five, highlighting the computational cost of large-scale evaluations.